Japan Avalanche Network (JAN)'s 2025/26 Avalanche Seminars "Avalanche Night" and "On-Snow Training Course" are starting!

 The "On-Snow Seminar" begins with the start of the season and consists of three programs

-■ Basic Safety Camp (BSC) ...
-A two-day basic course covering comprehensive content related to avalanche safety measures.
+■ Basic Safety Camp (BSC)…… A two-day introductory course covering comprehensive avalanche safety measures.

-■ AvSAR Basic Course ...
-A practical course that trains participants in everything from how to use avalanche gear such as avalanche beacons and probes to digging methods and strategic group searches.
+■ AvSAR Basic Course…… A practical course training in the use of avalanche gear such as avalanche beacons and probes, digging techniques, and strategic group search.

-■ Advanced Safety Camp (ASC) ...
-A three-day advanced course for participants who have already taken the basic course and have sufficient experience on snow.
+■ Advanced Safety Camp (ASC) …… A three-day advanced course for those who have completed the basic course and already have sufficient experience on snow.

 What is the Japan Avalanche Network (JAN)?